-The steel used in making knives is also a fundamental characteristic to a good blade.
-Many of the better made knives use a combination of alloy (i.e. a mix) of carbon and iron, and other elements such as chromium, molybdenum, nickel and vanadium to improve the strength and durability of the knife.
+The steel used in making knives is also a fundamental characteristic of a good blade.
+Many of the better-made knives use a combination of alloy (i.e. a mix) of carbon and iron, and other elements such as chromium, molybdenum, nickel, and vanadium to improve the strength and durability of the knife.
 Here is a chart of the different types of steels for you to turn to.

 Hardness : A measure of the steel’s ability to resist permanent deformation (measured on a Rockwell Scale)

 Hardenability : The ability of a steel to be hardened (through the heat-treating process)